Asphalt Shingle Recycling in Wisconsin: What Happens to Your Old Roof

 In fact, asphalt roads in Wisconsin can contain up to 5% recycled shingle content.
 And that’s not theoretical.
 It’s already happening.

-Why Asphalt Recycling is so Effective in Wisconsin
+Why Asphalt Shingle Recycling Is an Eco-Friendly Solution in Wisconsin

 Recycled shingles help reduce the demand for virgin asphalt binder and aggregate, both of which are energy-intensive to produce.
 And modern asphalt mixes are built to handle Wisconsin’s freeze-thaw cycles, so recycled content doesn’t mean lower quality.